Vishal-Singh-Heer/Vishal-Singh-Heer.github.io/README.md

 ### 4. Going Live

-With your `index.md` and `_config.yml` prepared, your resume is primed for online showcasing, epitomizing Andrew Etter's continuous delivery principle in modern technical writing.
-This setup, leveraging GitHub's integration with Git, enables real-time updates and deployments of your resume, embodying the agility and responsiveness that Etter champions.
-Such an approach transforms your resume from a static document to a dynamic reflection of your evolving professional narrative, ensuring it remains an up-to-date and accessible representation of your skills and accomplishments in the ever-changing tech landscape.
+With your index.md and _config.yml in place, your resume is set for online display, illustrating the essence of Andrew Etter's continuous delivery principle in the realm of modern technical writing.
+This stage marks the transition from preparation to presentation, bringing your professional persona to the digital forefront.

 - **Detailed Steps**:
   1. Access your repository's settings by navigating to the "Settings" tab.